-- 1. Continue to fan off the air pressure. - 2.
-When pressure drops to 20-45 psi on a combination vehicle, the tractor protection valve should close (pop out).
+- 1. Ensure all brakes are still released (pushed in). - 2.
+Continue to fan off the air pressure. - When pressure drops to 20-45 psi on a combination vehicle, the tractor protection valve should close (pop out).
 On single vehicles, the parking brake valve should close (pop out) when pressure drops to 20-45 psi.

-You must tell the tester that the tractor protection valve (combination vehicle) or parking brake valve (single vehicle) must activate when pressure drops to 20-45 psi, or you will be immediately disqualified.
+You must tell the tester that the tractor protection valve (combination vehicle) or parking brake valve (single vehicle) must activate when pressure drops to 20-45 psi, or you will be automatically disqualified.